Rekenproject: Getalbegrip

 Getallenlijn

 Véronique Izard & Stanislas Dehaene (2008).
 Calibrating the mental number line.
-Cogniiton, 106, 1221-1247. abstract
+Cogniiton, 106, 1221-1247. pdf of online first - abstract

 Rafael Núñez, D. Doan & Anastasia Nikoulina (2011).
 Squeezing, striking, and vocalizing: Is number representation fundamentally spatial?
-Cogniiton, 120, 225-235.
+Cogniiton, 120, 225-235. pdf

 from the Conclusion Spatial representations for number appear to be, out of the multiple possibilities, a specialized and highly useful type, but one that is only the most visible tip of the iceberg resting on this fundamental magnitude sense.
 While nonlinear number mappings may be more fundamental, the powerful linear number-to-line mappings are ubiquitous and culturally prominent in the modern world, as a result of a long history of cultural practices and ongoing refinement.